KmWahba808/AZ-900/README.md

 ---

-### 106. "When you need to delegate permissions to several Azure virtual machines simultaneously, you must deploy the Azure virtual machines to the same Azure region."
+### 106. "When you need to delegate permissions to several Azure virtual machines simultaneously, you must deploy the Azure virtual machines <u>to the same Azure region</u>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. by using the same Azure Resource Manager template